Nucleation and growth for the Ising model in $d$ dimensions at very low temperatures: The stochastic Ising model

-If the set $\L$ is finite, then the above rules define a Markov process $(\sigma^{\a,\z}_{\L,t})_{t\geq 0}$.
-Whenever $\L$ is infinite, one has to be more careful, because there is an infinite number of arrival times in any finite time interval and it is not possible to order them in an increasing sequence.
-However, because the rates are bounded, changes in the system propagate at a finite speed, and a Markov process can still be defined by taking the limit of finite volume processes (see \cite{Sch,L} for more details).
+If the set $\L$ is finite, then the above rules define a Markov process $(\sigma^{\a,{\zeta}}_{\L,t})_{t\geq0}$.
+Whenever $\L$ is infinite, one has to be more careful, because there is an infinite number of arrival times in any finite time interval, and it is not possible to order them in an increasing sequence.
+However, because the rates are bounded, changes in the system propagate at a finite speed, and a Markov process can still be defined by taking the limit of finite volume processes; see \cite {Sch,L} for more details.
 In any case our proofs will involve mainly boxes whose side length is finite, although they might grow with $\b$.
 From now on, we denote by $P$ and $E$ the probability and expectation with respect to the family of the Poisson processes and the uniform random variables.
-The graphical construction allows to take advantage of the monotonicity properties of the rates $c_{\L,\b}^{\z}(x,\s)$.
-For any box $\L$, any configurations $\a \leq \a'$, $\z \leq \z'$, we have \be{fkg} \forall t\geq 0\qquad \s^{\alpha,\z}_{\L,t} \,\leq\, \s^{\alpha',\z'}_{\L,t} \,. \ee The process is also non decreasing as a function of the magnetic field~$h$.
+The graphical construction allows us to take advantage of the monotonicity properties of the rates $c_{\L,\b}^{{\zeta}}(x,\s)$.
+For any box $\L$, any configurations $\a\leq\a'$, ${\zeta}\leq{\zeta}'$, we have